Glyochi/LLLM-serving/gly-gateway/README.md

     - Let's just go with the harder way just to understand whats happening underthe hood => Spring supported way

 # [Micrometer Observation Api](https://docs.micrometer.io/micrometer/reference/observation/introduction.html)

-- Plan is to use
+# Action Plan, what I'm using
+- Summarize packages and what we using/what they do
     - Micrometer
+        - just a facade, no actual implementation, needs to provide implementations through imported packages
+        - This is what I want to use.
+Because tight integration with Spring Boot (unless i have other reasons in the future)
+    - Tracing
-    - OTel tracing `micrometer-tracing-bridge-otel` + OTLP converter (`opentelemetry-exporter-otlp` for traces and `micrometer-registry-otlp` and metrics)
+        - `micrometer-tracing-bridge-otel` OTel tracing implementation
+        - `opentelemetry-exporter-otlp` only for OpenTelemetry natively produce logs, traces, metrics export.
+Not micrometer.
+    - Metrics
+        - `spring-boot-starter-actuator` Spring Metrics implementation
+        - `micrometer-registry-otlp` sends micrometer-produced metrics via OTLP protocol
+    - Others
+        - `opentelemetry-instrument-bom` for opentelemetry dependencies version allignment (ensure no conflicts)
+        - `reactor-core-micrometer` (reactor module for interfacing with micrometer)
     - Grafana everything
     - Send metrics to Prometheus/Grafana, traces to Tempo/Jaeger, logs to Loki.

 - Setup
     - application.yml
         - logging pattern
         - management for tracing sampling (default to 0.1 or 10%) and endpoint for pushing data (otlp collector)
-    - pom.xml
-        - reactor-core-micrometer (reactor module for interfacing with micrometer)
-        - micrometer-tracing-bridge-otel for otlp tracing implementation
-        - opentelemetry-exporter-otlp for convert micrometer to otlp format
+        - management for traces/metrics destination (otel edge collector)

 - Notes
     - For inbound and outbound requests, micrometers when integrated with OTEL automatically handles the creation and propagation of traceId and spanId
     - Got micrometer with Otel tracing working, and it automatically creates traces/spans for inbound/outbound requests
     - Found out that Reactor Core needs `reactor-core-micrometer` module as well as `reactor-core` module to do tracing
     - [DOCS](https://projectreactor.io/docs/core/release/reference/metrics.html)
-    - Now we can manually add metrics/tracings => GUD
+    - `GrpcTracingConfig.java` is needed for propagating traceId to triton, group all the spans under 1 trace

 # Structure
 Consumers will never access the core/impl, only the api objetcs